thinkonmay/Thinkremote/README.md

 How to use
 -----------
-Personal cloud computing github repository is managed by Thinkmay, we also provide the infrastructure you needed to use personal cloud computing
+Thinkremote github repository is managed by Thinkmay, we also provide the infrastructure you needed to use personal cloud computing

 - Request a demo by email us: contact@thinkmay.net

 Licensing
 -----------
-Thinkmay streaming is distributed uner GNU General Public License v3
+Thinkremote is distributed uner GNU General Public License v3

 Contributing
 -----------